finnito/Science/content/11sci/as90940/10-work.md

 ### Pātai {.c2}

 1. Sam does a deadlift and raises $20kg$ by $1m$.
 Calculate the work done.
 2. Sarah hikes up Avalanche Peak.
-They have a mass of $55kg$, they start at $733m$ and do $605,000J$ to reach the top.
+They have a mass of $55kg$, they start at $733m$ and do $605,000J$ of work to reach the top.
 How high did they climb?.

 $$
 \begin{aligned}